Sloxet/Sloxet/README.md

-<h4 align="left">Salutations!
-My name is Beatrice, and I've always been fascinated by Technology.</h4>
+<h4 align="left">Salutations — My name is Beatrice, and I've always been fascinated by Technology.</h4>

 ###